huaweicloud/terraform-provider-huaweicloud/docs/resources/cbh_ha_instance.md

   -> 1. Storage expansion is a high-risk operation, with a certain risk of failure.
   <br/>2.
 Expansion failure may affect the usability of the instance.
 Please ensure to back up your data.

+* `master_private_ip` - (Optional, String, ForceNew) Specifies the private IP address of the master instance.

+  Changing this parameter will create a new resource.

+* `slave_private_ip` - (Optional, String, ForceNew) Specifies the private IP address of the slave instance.

+  Changing this parameter will create a new resource.

+* `floating_ip` - (Optional, String, ForceNew) Specifies the floating IP address of the CBH HA instance.

+  Changing this parameter will create a new resource.

+-> For the parameters `master_private_ip`, `slave_private_ip`, and `floating_ip`, if none of them are specified, a new IP address will be assigned to each.
+If one is specified, then the other two must also be specified.

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the CBH HA instance.